Need lactation support while in isolation?

-An in-home lactation consultation is an opportunity to receive private, individualized support for your breastfeeding relationship in the comfort of your own home.
-This is especially helpful when you have a newborn, but great for all situations because your home is where real life breastfeeding happens most.
+Now you can receive secure, individualized support for your breastfeeding/chestfeeding relationship in the comfort of your own home.
+This is especially helpful when you have a newborn, but great for all situations because your home is where you and your little one are at ease.

 Time is short with a new baby.
 Families need quick and efficient access to trusted support.

-We know that you and your baby feel most comfortable in your home.
-We bring support to you.
+I know that you and your baby feel most comfortable in your home.
+I bring support to you – virtually.

-Top 10 Things to Do Before Baby Arrives to Make Breastfeeding/August 31, 20171.
+Top 10 Things to Do Before Baby Arrives to Make Breastfeeding/1.
 Explore prenatal education.

 Consider taking a class and/or reading a book about breastfeeding/chestfeeding prior to your baby arriving.
 A bit of education in advance of your “on the job training” will enable you to better understand what to expect about breastfeeding/chestfeeding and your baby’s behavior in the early days.
 (The phrase “breastfeeding/chestfeeding” is an inclusive term to describe the act of feeding one’s baby from their breast or chest.)...

-And we’re ready to answer any questions you have.
+And I’m ready to answer any questions you have.

-Are you wondering if Sound Beginnings will be a good fit?
+Are you wondering if you need a consult?

-you’re dealing with a challenge and would like to connect with a compassionate and fully screened professional as quickly as possible.
+you’re dealing with a challenge and would like to connect with a compassionate and experienced professional as quickly as possible.

-you need personalized and comprehensive support for breastfeeding, babywearing, or other family topics.
+you need personalized and comprehensive support for lactation, babywearing, or other family topics.

 you want to be more confident in caring for yourself and your new baby.